6 Surefire Ways to Attract Hummingbirds to Your Yard

 With iridescent wings that catch the light as they flit between flowers, hummingbirds have earned their nickname of “flying jewels.”
 There are more than 300 species of these migratory winged wonders, 12 of which summer in North America and winter in tropical areas.
-Yet even if they don’t necessarily proliferate in your area, you can tempt them into your yard with the strategies outlined here.
+Even if they aren’t common in your area, you can tempt hummers into your yard with the strategies outlined here.
 And you should!

 Hummingbirds feed on tree sap, insects, pollen, and—their favorite dish—the nectar of flowers.
-So the best way to invite them is to transform your garden into a veritable smorgasbord.
+The best first step to luring them to your property is to transform your garden into a veritable smorgasbord.
 While it’s true that they’re partial to the color red and appreciate tubular shapes that discourage insects yet seem tailor-made for the hummers’ long, tapered bills, they’ll dip into any nectar-producing bloom.

 2. Fill hanging feeders with nectar.

 To make your own hummingbird nectar, bring one part white sugar to four parts water to a boil, stirring until the sugar dissolves completely.
-Allow the solution to cool to room temperature before pouring into the feeder.
+Allow the solution to cool to room temperature before pouring it into the feeder.
 Store any leftover nectar in a sealed container in the refrigerator for up to a week.
 Be sure to take the feeder down at least once a week to clean it with mild detergent and water.
-An unattended feeder is bound to grow bacteria that could potentially harm birds.
+An untended feeder is bound to grow bacteria that could potentially harm birds.

-3. Provide water and respite.
+3. Provide water and respite for hummingbirds.

 Once wet, hummers may actually perch on a nearby branch to preen and rest (it’s tiring to keep wings beating so fast for so long!).
 If you have no trees or shrubs that offer perfect perching, simply stick a dead branch into the ground about 50 feet from your hummingbird feeder or planting area.

-Hummer won’t occupy a birdhouse or nesting box.
-Instead, they build their own nests in trees and shrubs with twigs, leaves, plant fibers, and other natural materials, all bound together ingeniously with spider silk.
+Hummers won’t occupy a birdhouse or nesting box.
+Instead, they build their nests in trees and shrubs with twigs, leaves, plant fibers, and other natural materials, all bound together ingeniously with spider silk.
 So don’t be so quick to chase spiders from your property; their webs provide this necessary material.
 Hummingbirds will also eat spiders, as well as small insects and larvae, for a source of protein, fat, and salt.